csc301-2023-fall/project-42-team-collab/readme.md

 This command can be used by Managers of a certain work space to ensure that an employee does receive acknowledgements when they do something beyond expectations.

-We have also implemented other features that can be used to help manage a team.
-These commands are described better in the following section.
+We have also implemented features that allows a workspace to customize (add / remove) their own values that can be tied to a "kudos" message.

+More details on these features is in the next section.

 ## Features

 More detailed descriptions of these commands can be found at Main Guide's [Usage](guide/main-guide.md#usage) section.

+If you have not watched the D5 video mentioned [above](#d5-handoff-video--quick-introduction), you can take a look at that video now, which will showcase what features we have implemented.

 ### Admin Commands
 - **Customize Corporation Values**: